DavidCBeach/DavidCBeach.github.io/index.md

 ![screencap](assets/img/Screenshot186.png)![screencap](assets/img/Screenshot103498.png)![screencap](assets/img/Screenshot12.png)![screencap](assets/img/203948.png)

-The Library Book Management App is a Android application I made for my Software Design course.
-It was one of my first Android application.
+The Library Book Management App is a Android application I made for my Software Design course  (CST338).
+It was one of my first Android applications.
 The app was designed to function as a book management system for a library.
-A user could perform tasks such as schedule a book checkout/check-in while an admin had functionality to manage books.
-The app used an SQLite database.
+A user can perform tasks such as schedule a book checkout/check-in while an admin is able to add or remove books.
+The app used an SQLite database to manage all account and book information.

 **Technologies Used:** Java, XML, Android Studio, Android, SQLite